tljubej/bioinf2015/README.md

 To build:

-    cmake CMakeLists.txt
     make

-The binary file should be in bin/.
+The binary files should be in `build/programs`.

+To test against a brute-force implementation:

+    make run-tests

 A C++11 compliant compiler is required.